 Weight Loss Tips for Serious Losers

 Little things add up.
 This is true when it comes to gaining weight, but it is just as true for losing it.
-By making several small changes and mixing things up with a variety of workouts and recipes, you can lose the weight and keep it from coming back.
-If you are serious about losing weight, these weight loss tips are for you!
+By making several small changes and mixing things up with a variety of workouts and different foods,, you can lose the weight and keep it from coming back.
+If you are serious about losing weight, these weight loss tips are made for you.

-- If you simply MUST have a food that is not a good diet choice, eat half of a serving – that is, half of a REAL serving.
+- If your cravings are getting the best of you and you can't say no to a delicious dessert, eat half of a serving – that is, half of a REAL serving.
 (Instead of 1 slice of cheesecake, eat ½ of one serving of cheesecake).

-- Like juice?
-Try splitting up your typical glass of juice into two glasses by diluting with water.
+- If you like juice, split up your typical glass of juice into two glasses by diluting with water.
 Drink one glass in the morning and one glass later, or put it all in a water bottle and sip it throughout the day.
-You will spread the calories out and add some flavor to your water while getting the vitamins you need!
+You will spread the calories out and add some flavor to your water while getting the vitamins you need.

-- You can have pizza.
+- Don't say no to foods you love.
+You can have pizza.
 Just eat one slice rather than two or three... or more!
-If one doesn’t fill you, eat a piece of fruit and down a glass of water with fiber added.
+If one doesn’t fill you, eat a serving of fruit or salad and then drink a glass of water.

 - Stop adding sugars, creamers, and sauces to your coffee.
 Learn to love black coffee.
 I am living proof that it is possible to learn to love your coffee black.
-It may take a couple of weeks, but it happens.
+It may take a couple of weeks (maybe 30), but it happens.

-- Split your meals into several small ones rather than two or three larger meals.
+- If you are a natural grazer, split your meals into several small ones rather than two or three larger meals.
 Instead of eating a yogurt and a sandwich at lunch, eat half of a yogurt and half of the sandwich.
 Save the rest for a “second lunch” in a couple of hours.

-- When you feel the urge to eat goodies, drink 32 ounces of water and wait 15 minutes.
+- When you feel the urge to munch, drink 32 ounces of water and wait 15 minutes.
 If you still want it, then eat just half of what you would normally eat.

 - Overestimate your calorie intake.
 Does the slice of bread have 80 calories and the turkey 30?
 Call the bread 100 and the turkey 50 – by rounding up when you count calories, you will take in fewer of them.
 It is important that you only do this for a realistic calorie restriction diet – if you are starving by eating less than 1200 a day (you really SHOULDN’T do that), use every calorie you can.
 However, if you are eating 1500 or so, saving 100 to 200 more calories by over-estimating will speed up your weight loss.